unraid/lang-en_US/README.md

 Do not remove or alter these tags and only translate the text between the opening and closing tags!

+Be aware that Markdown styling syntax is used, this must be preserved.

 ### LOCAL TESTING

 Once the translations are complete and you want to test locally the (intermediate) results, the text files need to be zipped into a single ZIP file.